houhaol/gps-alpha-lab/README.md

-This repository accompanies the Alpha Lab guide, [Use a GPS With Neon to Measure a Wearer's Location, Eye, and Head Movements](https://docs.pupil-labs.com/alpha-lab/gps/).
+This repository accompanies the Alpha Lab guide, [Where did I see that?
+Eye Tracking & GPS](https://docs.pupil-labs.com/alpha-lab/gps/).

 It contains the source code for an Android application that collects GPS data in a manner that complements Neon recordings.